We here at IndulgeYourPet would be willing to bet that the day you decided to adopt your dog, the last thing on your mind was…

 There are only a few breeds known to genetically inherit this disease although there are a wide range of breeds who routinely suffer from low levels of IGA in the blood as standard.
 Therefore, it is not uncommon for dogs to develop this disease as they get older.

-- The German Shepherd Dog (Shepherd Dogs have particularly low levels naturally, making them a high risk)
+- German Shepherd Dog (Shepherd Dogs have particularly low levels naturally, making them a high risk),

 How is this IGA treated?

 Firstly, your vet will make an examination and consult with what you know about your dog’s family history.
 From there, they’ll likely order a series of test that will examine your dog’s blood serum for the presence of plasma cells, IGG (immunoglobulin G) and IGM (Immunoglobulin M) and IGA levels as well This will give them an idea of how much of an immune response system your dog still has.